ZhenyingZhu/StudyNotes/SystemDesign.md

 Atomic write operations

 - DB provided function to avoid app needs to write the read-modify-write cycle.
-It is concurrently safe
+It is concurrently safe **[KEY]**
 - for SQL `UPDATE counters SET value = value + 1 WHERE key = 'foo';`
 - for MongoDB, supports atomic modify JSON; Redis for update data structure like priority queue
 - but wiki would be hard to support atomic write.
 So atomic write is not supported in all the scenarios